wp-plugins/woocommerce-hss-extension-for-streaming-video/readme.txt

 Features of the plugin include:

 * Extend the flexibility of the WooCommerce plugin to sell access to videos hosted on the HostStreamSell platform
+* Currently only works with one selling price per video
+* Currently does not support selling of groups of videos together

 More information at [HostStreamSell.com](http://hoststreamsell.com/).